 Introduction

-This vignette documents how to access these dataset, and shows a few ways of integrating the data.
+This vignette documents how to access the data, and shows a few ways of integrating the data.

 The size of the full student is too big to fit inside the package.
-Hence, in our package, we provide a random subset of the student data, stored as student_subset_20xx data objects (where xx denotes the specific year of the study).
+Hence, in our package, we provide a random subset of the student data, stored as student_subset_yyyy data objects (where yyyy denotes the specific year of the study).
 These subset data can be used to understanding the data structure before using the full dataset which is available for download.

 In the student_subset_2018 and school data, there are three common columns, school_id, country and year.
 It should be noted that school_id is only meaningful within a country within a specific year; meaning that when we join the two data, we need to use the keys c("school_id", "country", "year").